GaoyangLuo/gaoyangluo.github.io/_pages/about.md

 About
 ======

 I'm now a PhD student in Medicine at [Microbiome Research Center](https://microbiome.org.au/), University of New South Wales.
-Under supervision by [Prof. Emad El-Omer](https://scholar.google.com/citations?user=PRm8VmMAAAAJ&hl=en) and [Dr. Xiaotao Jiang](https://scholar.google.com/citations?user=Xp-W0XQAAAAJ&hl=en).Focuing on AMR problem in large cohort of Austrilian population.
+Under supervision by [Prof. Emad El-Omer](https://scholar.google.com/citations?user=PRm8VmMAAAAJ&hl=en) and [Dr. Xiaotao Jiang](https://scholar.google.com/citations?user=Xp-W0XQAAAAJ&hl=en).
+Focuing on AMR problem in large cohort of Austrilian population.

 I'm also long-term visiting reseracher at [Center for Artificial Intelligence Research and Innovation (CAIRI AI Lab)](https://www.westlake.edu.cn/), led by [Prof. Stan Z. Li](https://scholar.google.com/citations?user=Y-nyLGIAAAAJ&hl=zh-CN) and [Environmental Science and Engineering Environmental Microbiome and Biotechnology Laboratory (EMBLab)](http://www.ju-emblab.com/), led by [Dr. Feng Ju](http://www.ju-emblab.com/nd.jsp?id=7).
 There I am engaging with AI for Science (AI4Sci), particularly on RNA virus indentification and microbial language model.
 I was also honored to be a intern student and research assistant udner supervision by [Dr. Yu Li](https://scholar.google.com/citations?user=MrruUUQAAAAJ&hl=en&oi=ao) at The Chinese University of Hong Kong (CUHK), where I stared my journey on AI4Science by transfering from bioinfomatics.